IVF: Frozen Embryo Transfer

 Consents for this frozen treatment cycle are updated every 90 days, and need to be signed by both patient and partner.
 Updated infectious disease bloodwork for patient and partner is needed within the last year.

-How many monitoring appointments are needed, on average?
+How many monitoring appointments are needed for FET, on average?

 An average patient may have 4 appointments during her cycle.
 One for a baseline evaluation (blood and US), before her medications are started.
 One at mid-cycle (‘lining check’), to insure the uterine lining is thickened, one the actual transfer appointment itself and then one for the beta HCG pregnancy test two weeks later.